Dobby233Liu/node-bullshit-generator/docs/packeddicts.md

 -   Codename: `english`
 -   Source: Heavliy modified version of https://github.com/JIUYANGZH/BullshitGenerator-English/blob/master/bullshitgenerator_English/bullshit_generator.csv

 Near-perfect translation of the `classic` dict to English.
 Relys on the `允许字典处理字符串` option being enabled a lot, also turns the theme into lower case by default.
-It is suggested that you set the `结段强制带标点符号` to true while using this dict.
+It is suggested that you set the `结段强制带标点符号` option to true while using this dict.

 ## Japanese Dict

 -   Codename: `japanese`
 -   Source: https://github.com/garily/BullshitGenerator-Japanese/blob/master/index.html

-Near-perfect translation of the `classic` dict to Japanese.
+Translation of the `classic` dict to Japanese.

 ## qwas982